realmbgl/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 The issues are grouped by feature, functional area, or component.
 Where applicable, issue descriptions include one or more issue tracking identifiers enclosed in parenthesis for reference.

+-   Installation on RHEL machines will fail preflight checks and there is no way to skip the checks.

 -   Docker provisioner reports potential issues if there are insufficient resources.

     If you attempt to deploy a cluster on a machine that does not have enough resources, you might see issues when the installation starts to deploy Addons.